numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: int PyArray_BufferConverter(PyObject* obj, PyArray_Chunk* buf)

+    .. deprecated:: 2.5

+       Use the standard Python buffer protocol directly instead.

-    Convert any Python object, *obj*, with a (single-segment) buffer interface to a variable with members that detail the object's use of its chunk of memory.
+    Convert any Python object, *obj*, that exports a buffer to a variable with members that describe the exported memory.
 The *buf* variable is a pointer to a structure with base, ptr, len, and flags members.
-The :c:type:`PyArray_Chunk` structure is binary compatible with the Python's buffer object (through its len member on 32-bit platforms and its ptr member on 64-bit platforms).
-On return, the base member is set to *obj* (or its base if *obj* is already a buffer object pointing to another object).
+On return, the base member is set to *obj* (or its base if *obj* is already a buffer-exporting object pointing to another object).
 If you need to hold on to the memory be sure to INCREF the base member.
 The chunk of memory is pointed to by *buf* ->ptr member and has length *buf* ->len.
-The flags member of *buf* is :c:data:`NPY_ARRAY_ALIGNED` with the :c:data:`NPY_ARRAY_WRITEABLE` flag set if *obj* has a writeable buffer interface.
+The flags member of *buf* is :c:data:`NPY_ARRAY_ALIGNED` with the :c:data:`NPY_ARRAY_WRITEABLE` flag set if *obj* has a writable buffer interface.

 .. c:function:: int PyArray_AxisConverter(PyObject* obj, int* axis)